EishaTab/readme-format/README.md

 ## Features

 - User Account Dashboard with personal information and activity overview
-- Ride history with options to view, edit, duplicate, or create return rides
+- Ride history with options to view, edit, duplicate, rebook, or create return rides
-- Payment method management including storing and updating card details
+- Payment method management including storing, updating, and reusing saved cards
+- Passenger management with the ability to save, edit, and reuse passenger profiles
+- Airport ride support with inside pickup, curbside pickup, and flight tracking
-- Hybrid UI using **Tailwind CSS**, **MUI**, and **AntD**
+- Hybrid UI using Tailwind CSS, Material UI (MUI), and Ant Design
-- Client-side data fetching and caching with **TanStack Query (React Query)**
+- Client-side data fetching, caching, and auto-refetching with TanStack Query (React Query)
 - Responsive design optimized for all screen sizes
-- Powered by **Next.js App Router** for an efficient, modern UI/UX
+- Powered by Next.js App Router for an efficient, modern UI/UX
 - Fully JavaScript-based architecture

 ---